-Impoundment fluctuation limitations:

-Deferiet: 0.5 feet (year-round) from permanent crest of dam or top of flashboards when in place.

-Flashboard installation: To be installed by May 1 of each year (or as soon as possible thereafter) and removed in the fall, as determined by Erie.
-Flashboards are installed to protect nests of reservoir spawning fish and migratory and non-migratory nesting birds.
+- Impoundment fluctuation limitations: - o Deferiet: 0.5 feet (year-round) from permanent crest of dam or top of flashboards when in place. - Flashboard installation: To be installed by May 1 of each year (or as soon as possible thereafter) and removed in the fall, as determined by Erie.